sarah-mclaughlin/docs/docs/component-tree.md

 ---
 id: component-tree
-title: The Component Tree
+title: Component Tree
-sidebar_label: The Component Tree
+sidebar_label: Component Tree
 ---
 <br><br>
 Using a hierarchical structure, the component-tree provides a visual overview of how components are linked.
 It's the easiest way to